botman/docs/configuration.md

 <a id="facebook-messenger"></a>
 ## Facebook Messenger

-Facebook Messenger requires a valid URL in order to set up webhooks and receive events and information from the chat users.
+Facebook Messenger requires a valid and secure (HTTPS) URL in order to set up webhooks and receive events and information from the chat users.
 This URL needs to validate itself against Facebook.
 When you create the webhook on the Facebook developer website, you have to choose a unique verify token, which you can check against in your verify controller.

 BotMan comes with a method to simplify the verification process.